matrix-io/matrix-documentation/docs/matrix-creator/resources/pinout.md

 ## Expansion GPIO
 ![](../img/m-6.png)

 - Rev 1 Boards do not include pin 25 & 26.
-Rev 1 boards can be identified if there is no QR code sticker on the MATRIX Creator's face.
+Rev 2 boards can be identified if there is a QR code sticker on the MATRIX Creator's face.
 ## Raspberry Pi GPIO
 ![](../img/m-7.png)